NikosMas/FitbitApplicationGP-BackEnd/README.md

-# Desktop Application for retrieving user data from the Fitbit API
+# Desktop Application for retrieving user data from the Fitbit API (Graduation Project)

 ## Ιn a few words
 Fitbit App for retreiving user data from the Fitbit API (also you can send an e-mail and download a pdf file).